 This is incorrect.

-What makes a special prosecutor special is that they are not a government officer but a private contractor.
-Being external to government is supposed to afford the needed neutrality when an officer above prosecutors or a judge is prosecuted.
+Being external to government (and being vetted for relevant connections) is what affords the needed neutrality when an officer above prosecutors or a judge is prosecuted.
 The US is a party to a US criminal case with no neutrality to offer, so in the executive act of appointing a prosecutor it has no neutrality to give that prosecutor.
-Only in its Article III functions can the court assert judicial neutrality.
+Only in its Article III functions can the court assert judicial neutrality, so it can't appoint prosecutors either.

 When the People is a Person...and So is the Respondent